What is the deadline for applying?

 Is there a minimum GRE score for admission?

-No. Your GRE scores are considered along with your coursework, reference letters, and reseserch experience.
+No. Your GRE scores are considered along with your coursework, reference letters, and research experience.
 Low GRE scores can be balanced by an excellent GPA and/or extensive research experience.

 I'm having a problem with the application process, who should I contact?

-If you have any problems navigating the application process, please contact our graduate secretary, Ms. Lori Hockett.
+If you have any problems navigating the application process, please contact our graduate secretary, Valerie Arnold.

 When will I get a decision?

 The admissions committee will start reviewing files in early January.
 Applications are sorted into offer, deny, and hold categories.
-If you are in the first two categories you should receive a decision by the end of January/early February.
+If you are in the first two categories you should receive a decision within a few months of the application deadline.
 Applications in the hold category will receive a notice later in the semester.

 How will I be supported financially?